 Display ads are a term used for traditional banner advertisements that serve on mobile or desktop web pages.
 Like video ads, many variations, types, and sizes exist.

-Expandable ads can expand beyond the original ad unit size after initiated by some form of user action.
+Expandable ads can expand beyond the original ad unit size after being initiated by some form of user action.
 Examples of expandable ads include streaming a new movie trailer, a clip of a video game or even displaying something for sale.

 Estimated earnings often showcase your ad earnings for a given period.
 However, estimated earnings are subject to change as ad earnings get verified for accuracy at the end of each month.